adaltas/node-csv-docs/src/md/parse/errors.md

 # Errors

+> Important: errors appeared recently with version 4.5.
+The coverage below is not exhaustive.
+The code, message and properties documented below may change in the near future.

 All errors instantiate the `CsvError` class which extends the JavaScript `Error` class.
 They share the following properties:

 * `code`